LukasMurdock/cse-174/01-GettingStartedv2.md

 - Loops: It’s useful to have something to run until we say stop
 - Scope: It’s useful to have things only exist in a scope (e.g. variable index)
-- Methods: It’s useful to make code easily reusable
+- Methods: It’s useful to have easily reusable code
 - Objects: It’s useful to encapsulate methods
 - Classes: It’s useful to construct new objects